Gavin-Persad/predictions/plan.md

 - mark selections as correct or incorrect once scores are in.✅

 - my predictions, an entered form says elminated on lavery cup before host has entered scores, this should say waiting on results.✅
-- george cup doesn't show winners or player vs player games until next round is drawn, winners should show as soon as there are points in place.⌛
+- george cup doesn't show winners or player vs player games until next round is drawn, winners should show as soon as there are points in place.✅
 - one round complete and one player shows as winner, winner should only show when one player is left and all others eliminated.
 Once a second round it added, the winners column is removed.✅
 - players not being checked off on the players list when eliminated.✅
 - SCORE BREAKDOWN NOT SHOWING ON CLOSED ENTERSCORES CARDS✅

+- Colour coding issues on show scores cells seems to be Correct Score (0-3 goals) and Correct Results not showing.
+- league table not adding weekly scores, just showing the most recent weeks scores.
+Not updating the season_scores table on supabase.
+- george cup showing all drawing players as out before draw. this should be not be the case, players scores are showing and we should be able to see who has progressed before the draw is made.

 1. Lavery Cup Prediction Status Fix✅
    Issue: Players see "Eliminated" status before host enters scores